[WARNING! THIS POST IS STRICTLY FOR MATURED AUDIENCE!!

 PART 1 – The Scent of Sex

 There are many recent reports that Indian couples are not having a good sexual relationship and hence relations breaking away.
 Unlike the common belief, we find that Indian men are most affected by this relationship turmoil as they are both legally and emotionally robbed off in any relationship turmoil and commit suicide.
 Indian men who are in a live-in relation run the risk of getting rape cases while those in a marital relationship too can get all cases including marital rape.
 In this situation, only men who are having a relationship with others’ wives seem to have the best life, as they are having a cool sex life with no risk of being jailed easily.
 While researchers say that human beings are polygamous by nature Kama Sutra explains the concept of lovemaking in a unique way and also explains the reason relationships fall apart.
 Vatsayana says – “it is the human nature to experience something different and get rid of monotony”.

 ‘Kama’ is defined by Vatsayana as “the enjoyment of appropriate objects by the five senses of hearing, feeling, seeing, tasting and smelling”.
-So it is important for couples to remember that to experience the real pleasure of kama one needs to have a good combination of all five senses assisted by mind together with the soul.
+So it is important for couples to remember that to experience the real pleasure of kama one needs to have a good combination of all five senses assisted by the mind together with the soul.
 Hence we know that achieving orgasm by either the man or the woman is not possible without a good combination of all these including the mind and the soul.
-This is one big message to the rapists (the want commits rape by forceful intercourse with unknown women/men and not for those who are falsely accused of revenge) that no rape can bring any amount of sexual pleasure.
+This is one big message to the rapists (the one who commits rape by forceful intercourse with unknown women/men and not for those who are falsely accused of revenge) that no rape can bring any amount of sexual pleasure.

 Two years after the publication of Kama Sutra Author Kalyana Malla published another book titled Ananga Ranga in 1172 AD where he stated that “main reason of separation between married couples is the want of varied pleasure and the monotony which follows possession”.